 Hypoluxo Island is an island on the eastern side of the south end of the Lake Worth Lagoon, an estuary which is part of the Atlantic Intracoastal Waterway system.
-Hypoluxo Island is about three miles long, but less than a quarter mile wide.
+It is about three miles long, but less than a quarter mile wide.
 It is home to fewer than 300 families, and is a small, friendly community of single family homes, with no commercial properties.
-Hypoluxo Island has a small public library and a beautiful public park, both within easy walking distance.
+It also offers a small public library and a beautiful public park, both within easy walking distance.
 Hypoluxo Island connects to the mainland town of Lantana, Florida on the west by a short bridge across the intracoastal waterway, and to the oceanside towns of South Palm Beach and Manalapan by way of a bridge across a smaller waterway to the east.
 The majority of the island is part of the town of Lantana, but the southern tip of the island is a gated community known as Point Manalapan, which is part of the town of Manalapan.

-Point Manalapan is known as an area of seasonal second homes for some of the richest people in the world, but Hypoluxo Island also has many full time residents, living in a variety of quaint older homes and larger modern luxury homes.
 Property values are uniformly high, and the entire island is considered one of the most desirable residential areas in the Palm Beach area.
 Many families have lived on Hypoluxo Island for years, residential turnover is low, and there is a good sense of community.
 The majority of residents know most of their neighbors, and they all look forward to the yearly barbeque picnic at the park, hosted by the Hypoluxo Island Property Owners Association, a voluntary membership organization with very minimal dues.
 The event usually features a live classic rock or reggae type band, as well as various activities and attractions for children, and is always well attended.